gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

   - Similar to `BackupBucket`s or `BackupEntry`, the `gardenlet` watches the `Bastion` resource in the garden cluster and creates a seed-local `Bastion` resource, on which the provider specific bastion controller acts upon
 - `gardenctlv2` (or any other client)
   - Creates `Bastion` resource in the garden cluster
-  - Establishes an SSH connection to a shoot node, using a bastion host as proxy
+  - Establishes an `ssh` connection to a shoot node, using a bastion host as proxy
-  - Heartbeats / keeps alive the `Bastion` resource during SSH connection
+  - Heartbeats / keeps alive the `Bastion` resource during `ssh` connection
 - Gardener extension provider <infra>
   - Provider specific bastion controller
   - Should be added to gardener-extension-provider-<infra> repos, e.g. https://github.com/gardener/gardener-extension-provider-aws/tree/master/pkg/controller